vikashask/MEAN-Interview-Question/Angular/interview-question.md

     view,
     A component also has metadata, which provides additional information about the component to Angular.

-### 14.What Is The Languages That You Can Use To Build Angular2 Application?
+### 16.What Is The Languages That You Can Use To Build Angular2 Application?

     ECMAScript, or ES.
         ES 5 is the version currently supported by most modern browsers.
         The ES 6 specification was recently approved and renamed ES 2015(Most browsers don't yet support ES 2015).

 ### 15. What Is Npm?

-    Npm, or node package manager: is a command line utility that interacts with a repository of open source projects, Become the package manager for JavaScript.
+    Npm, or node package manager: is a command line utility that interacts with a repository of open source projects,Become the package manager for JavaScript.
 Using npm we can install libraries, packages, and applications, along with their dependencies.

 ### 16.How Can We Setting Up Angular 2 Application?

     Create an application folder.
     Create the tsconfig file(To configure the TypeScript compiler).
     Create the package.json file(To define the libraries and scripts we need).
     Create the typings.json file(That specifies a missing TypeScript type definition file).
     Install the libraries and typing files.
     Create the host Web page.(Normally index.html).
     Create the main.ts file(To bootstrap the Angular application with the root component).

 ### 17.What Are The Security Threats Should We Be Aware Of In Angular 2 Application?

     Just like any other client side or web application, angular 2 application should also follow some of the basic guidelines to mitigate the security risks.
 Some of them are:
-        Avoid using/injecting dynamic Html content to your component.
+>Avoid using/injecting dynamic Html content to your component.

-        If using external Html, that is coming from database or somewhere outside the application, sanitize it.
+>If using external Html, that is coming from database or somewhere outside the application, sanitize it.

-        Try not to put external urls in the application unless it is trusted.
+>Try not to put external urls in the application unless it is trusted.
 Avoid url re-direction unless it is trusted.

-        Consider using AOT compilation or offline compilation.
+>Consider using AOT compilation or offline compilation.

-        Try to prevent XSRF attack by restricting the api and use of the app for known or secure environment/browsers.
+>Try to prevent XSRF attack by restricting the api and use of the app for known or secure environment/browsers.

 ### 18.What Are The Advantages Of Using Angular 2 Over Angular 1?